 Others couldn't resist taking to the comments to ask Joanne to ask about the future of the show and whether a second film is on the cards.
 One person wrote: "We need another season after corona," while a second simply asked: "New series!?!?"
 A third enquired about a sequel to the 2019 film adaptation of the show, which is reportedly on the cards, asking: "Is it true there’s another movie coming out?"

 The actress is also starring in a new audio series

-Meanwhile the Liar star has been keeping busy during lockdown with her new podcast which was released last week.
+Meanwhile the Liar star has been keeping busy during lockdown with her new podcast which was released in June.
 Joanne lends her voice as the lead Jackie O'Hara in a new audio series The Harrowing.
 The podcast series is a supernatural thriller and tells the story of the devastating events that occur on the Isle of Toll Mòr over five days between Holy Wednesday and Easter Sunday, as recounted by the only survivor – Sergeant O'Hara, played by Laura.